Hubs-Foundation/hubs-blender-exporter/README.md

-# Hubs Exporter for Blender
+# Hubs Blender Exporter and Importer

 This addon extends the glTF 2.0 exporter to support the `MOZ_hubs_components` and `MOZ_lightmap` extensions allowing you to add behavior to glTF assets for [Mozilla Hubs](https://hubs.mozilla.com).